 USE YOUR TRAINING TIME TO RESEARCH THE COMPANY YOU WANT TO WORK FOR

-If you decide to look elsewhere for a job after you’ve completed your initial training period with the mega carrier, here are some things to consider that make the job more worthwhile.
+If you decide to look elsewhere for a job after you’ve completed your initial training period with the mega carrier, here are some things you may wish to consider that make a truck driving job more worthwhile:

-BENEFITS – Try to find something with a 401k plan or a pension plan.
+- BENEFITS – Try to find something with 401K plan or a pension plan.

 You’ll find them.